 The marriage-based green card process can feel intimidating and confusing.
 At Becker & Lee LLP, our immigration attorneys and professional staff guide clients through every step of the process.
 We seek to simplify the complex process by providing our clients with clear explanations of the law and help with each step of the process.
 We work closely with our clients to help gather the correct documentation, and we provide quick answers to questions throughout the process.

 - Explaining the requirements for marriage-based immigration

 - Advising on adjustment of status versus consular processing

 - Filing the necessary petitions and forms, and gathering the correct documentation in a correct and timely fashion

 - Preparing you and your spouse for interviews with immigration personnel

 - Addressing immigration issues specific to same-sex marriage, when appropriate

 Having a marriage-based green card does not make a person a U.S. citizen.
 However, a green card holder can file for naturalization after three years assuming the person has been living in “marital union” with his or her U.S. citizen spouse and meets other requirements.
 Learn more about obtaining citizenship.

 Contact Our Immigration Law Firm

 Advanced planning and action can help significantly during the green card application process.
 Contact our marriage-based green card lawyers to get started.
-Based in San Francisco, California, we serve clients throughout the United States and worldwide.
+Based in Oakland, California, we serve clients throughout the United States and worldwide.